msainsburydale/NeuralEstimators/README.md

    Ensure you have both [Julia](https://julialang.org/downloads/) and [R](https://www.r-project.org/) installed on your system.

 2. **Install the Julia version of `NeuralEstimators`**
-   - To install the stable version of the package, run the following command in your terminal:
+   - To install the current stable version, run the following command in your terminal:
      ```bash
      julia -e 'using Pkg; Pkg.add("NeuralEstimators")'
      ```